gitacoco/dvia-2019/1.mapping-time/final_loop_clock/README.md

 Regarding this design, I was going to map Daytime and Nighttime in the beginning, but this is a dynamic variable，which means it is hard to quantify，and I could not access such attribute via the clock function.
 So I finally divided one day into two parts straightforwardly: AM and PM.

 Variables used and encoded:
-1)the clock section: Size & Value
+1)the clock section → Size & Value
-4)Meridiem → Transparency
+2)Meridiem → Transparency
-5)Month → Position
+3)Month → Position
-6)Season → Color
+4)Season → Color